 The year 1923 would prove a costly year for those charged with enforcing alcohol laws.
 On February 25, Deputy Commissioner T. E. Rutheford was shot and killed while raiding a still in Wyoming County, and Prohibition Officer Mose Elswick was shot and killed while raiding a still in Kanawha County on September 23.

 By now, the West Virginia State Police were fully operational and were having an impact.
-They would also have to do their share of enforcing the Yost Law, and, again, it would prove costly.
+They would also have to do their share of enforcing the Yost Law, which would prove costly.

 On October 22, 1926, state troopers were led to a still near Richwood by a 13-year-old boy.
 The next morning, the moonshiners spotted the troopers and opened fire.
 Troopers wounded two of the operators and captured the still.
 The wounded were taken into custody, and the troopers left.